hans-elliott99/grepvec/README.md

 This project is in development.
 I have used it effectively in my own work for keyword-search related tasks, but it lacks testing by other users.
 If you find it useful please let me know, and let me know how I might improve it to better suit your needs.
 Thanks!

 ## Install
-Since this package is not on CRAN, you can install in R with `devtools::install_github("hans-elliott99/grepvec)`
+Since this package is not on CRAN, you can install it in R with `devtools::install_github("hans-elliott99/grepvec")`

 ## Examples
 For now, please see `examples.R`.